 The market fell very quickly from that zone, back into the center of the range below.
 Subsequent tests of the supply zone will gradually weaken it until the market eventually breaks through.

 Once a zone is properly broken, we can use that as an important signal to look for bullish setups.

 Finally, let’s take a look at a weekly Ripple chart (XRPUSD):

 Again, the weekly supply zone caused a strong reaction when the market returned.
 Notice the zone starts at the candle bodies and ends at the wicks.
 The initial move away from the zone should be fast.

 Subsequent tests of the zone should test deeper, gradually consuming all the orders at that level.
 If the zone eventually breaks, we can then look for a retest and continuation.

 I hope you can see how powerful weekly supply and demand zones can be.
 Used correctly, they will help you time your investments in the crypto market and avoid getting caught out by FOMO.

-Head on over to my Udemy course and learn the full strategy, including advanced supply & demand concepts, market structure, how the smart money manipulates the market and how to apply these concepts to Forex, Stock Indices, Commodities and Crypto Currencies.
-Find out more here: https://www.udemy.com/course/professional-trading-with-institutional-supply-demand/?couponCode=WEB_MBR_RFR
+If you would like to learn more about my strategy including advanced supply & demand concepts, how the smart money manipulates the market, and how to apply these concepts to Forex, Stock Indices, Commodities and Crypto Currencies, then head on over to my course page here: Trading Education Page.